Starlink Mini for Business in Canada: Price, Plans, Vehicles & Backup Use

 Step 7: Set up Standby for off season

-If your business is seasonal, enable Standby Mode ($5/month) rather than cancelling.
-You keep basic connectivity and avoid potential reactivation delays.
+If your business is seasonal, consider Standby Mode at about $7/month in Canada rather than cancelling.
+It keeps basic low speed connectivity and may help avoid potential reactivation delays, but it is not full speed business internet.

 Frequently Asked Questions